LeNotaCoder/DASNet/README.md

 **DASNet** is a novel deep learning architecture designed to improve the early detection of **Diabetic Retinopathy (DR)** using color fundus images (CFIs).
 The model addresses the challenge of capturing both **subtle lesions** (e.g., microaneurysms) and **prominent features** (e.g., hemorrhages, optic disc changes) by introducing a **dual-branch CNN** that leverages **Adaptive MaxPooling** and standard **MaxPooling** in parallel.

-This model was proposed at the **12th Indian Conference on Computer Vision, Graphics and Image Processing (ICVGIP’25)** and currently under review.
+This model was proposed at the **12th Indian Conference on Computer Vision, Graphics and Image Processing (ICVGIP’25)** and is currently under review.

 ---